mritunjaysharma394/vowpal-wiki/C#.md

 This is a tutorial for the new Vowpal Wabbit C# binding.
 Here's a list of the major features:

-* Very efficient serialization from managed to native space using runtime compiled serializers.
+* Very efficient serialization from managed to native space using runtime compilation.
 * Declarative specification of example data structure.
 * Thread-saftey through object pooling and shared models.
 * Example level caching (prediction only).